nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Showing students in groups

+1. Showing students in groups matching the keywords
+   1. Prerequisites: There is one person in the list with the group: `group awesome`

+   2. Test case: `show group`
+      Expected: The person is listed

+   3. Test case: `show group awesome`
+     Expected: The person is listed

+2. Showing that there are no students found
+   1. Prerequisites: There is one person in the list with the group: `group awesome`

+   2. Test case: `show team`
+      Expected: No student is listed

+### Listing students in groups

+1. Showing all students in the list
+   1. Prerequisites: There is at least one student in the list

+   2. Test case: `list`
+      Expected: All students are listed

+2. Showing that there are no students found
+   1. Prerequisites: There are no students in the list

+   2. Test case: `list`
+      Expected: No student is listed

 ### Randomly selecting a student

 1. Randomly displaying a student